jscoobyced/nextjs-tdd/README.md

 ## Pre-requisites

 All you need is `docker` and `docker-compose` installed.

-You will also need to create the `node_modules` folder yourself if you don't want to have permissions issues when docker mount the volume:
+Then run the command in the root directoy of the project.
 ```
-mkdir node_modules
+docker-compose up setup
 ```

 ### Optional